Investment Property Mortgage Rates What Should You Expect To Pay

 But the debt you owe on the first house will increase with either of these options, so make sure you can afford the new payment plus the additional mortgage to avoid losing either home.

-A conventional mortgage offers the most flexibility for buying an investment property because there is no owner-occupancy requirement.
+What type of mortgage is best for an investment property?
+A Conventional mortgage offers the most flexibility for buying an investment property because there is no owner-occupancy requirement.
 However, you can use an FHA or VA loan to buy a multifamily property as long as you live in one of the units.
-The advantage there is that you may qualify for a lower interest rate and can buy with a lower down payment and credit score than you’d need for a conventional investment loan.
+The advantage of a government loan is that you may qualify for a lower interest rate and can buy with a lower down payment and credit score than you’d need for a Conventional investment loan.

-If you are eligible for a VA loan and have full entitlement benefit available, you may qualify for 100% financing on a home.
-You can buy a home with two to four units, live in one, and rent out the remaining units.
-You can also purchase a single-family residence with a VA loan with plans to convert into a rental a few years down the road.
+Can I get 100% financing on an investment property?
+If you are eligible for a VA loan and have full entitlement benefit available, you may qualify for 100% financing on a home.* You can buy a home with two to four units, live in one, and rent out the remaining units.
+You can also purchase a single-family residence with a VA loan with plans to convert it into a rental a few years down the road.

 The information in this article does not constitute financial planning or tax advice.
 Please consult a financial advisor or tax advisor regarding your specific situation.
 Furthermore, Fairway is not a registered or licensed credit management service provider.
 Any mortgage rate projections are not a reflection of Fairway’s opinion or guarantee of interest rates in the current or upcoming market.
 Fairway does not guarantee a mortgage loan will result in equity gains or tax advantages.
 Any potential benefits from homeownership are based on individual factors.
 Contact your Fairway loan officer for more information regarding your specific situation.